-The UHCMC Benefits Program offers two medical plans through Anthem Blue Cross and Blue Shield.
+The UHCMC Benefits Program offers two medical plans.
 Both plans function as Preferred Provider Organizations (PPO Plans) and cover 100% of preventive care with no deductible or copay.
 The Traditional Plan costs more up front but has a smaller deductible, while the Consumer Select Plan costs less up front but has a bigger deductible.
 A Flexible Spending Account (FSA) can be used with both plans but a Health Savings Account (HAS) can only be used with the Consumer Select Plan (see below for more information on the FSA and HAS).

 Dental coverage is available through CIGNA.
 You are able to choose from two dental plans, the PPO Plan and the Dental Care (DHMO) Plan.
 Under the PPO Plan, covered services can be obtained in or out of the network.
 The out-of-network benefit has a higher deductible.
 Preventive care is covered at 100% in and out-of-network.
 Current benefit summary can be found here: PPO Dental Benefit Summary.
 The Dental Care (DHMO) Plan is a Dental Health Maintenance Organization that offers richer benefits, including adult orthodontia coverage, through a specific network of dentists.
 Current benefit summary can be found here: DHMO Dental Benefit Summary.

 UH Voluntary Vision Plan